Welcome to the Business Studies Department

 What exactly do they learn?

 The long term plan for the course enables students to work through the process of identifying successful enterprises and the characteristics that are associated with that successful enterprise.
-Then plan and pitch their own enterprise using some of the skills they have developed throughout the course.
+Then plan and pitch their own enterprise using some of the knowledge and skills they have developed throughout the course.

 What did they learn at primary?